mattguev/cool-runnings/README.md

 # Beginner Runner’s Route Generator

 ## Motivation
-Idea: Build a program that would help beginner road runners achieve better outdoor training sessions.
-The 3 most common types of training are:
+Idea: Build a program that would help beginner road runners achieve better outdoor training sessions--the 3 most common types being:

 1. Fartlek: unstructured runs where periods of faster running are mixed with periods of easy-paced or moderate-paced running.